Best Butter Injection for Turkey

 You Will Love This Turkey Injection Seasoning

-This Roast Turkey recipe is made with a lemon butter injection marinade that gets deep in the turkey for moist and flavorful meat.
+This Roast Turkey recipe uses a lemon butter injection marinade that penetrates the turkey for moist, flavorful meat.
 Topped with a simple dry rub and a few other tricks for crispy skin and a tender and juicy bird!

 Taking on the role of host or hostess at Thanksgiving can feel a little daunting, especially since it usually means you’re the one in charge of cooking the turkey.